ashleyrbemis/cloud-temperature-emissivity-model/README.md

 This project employs a multi-faceted computational approach to model molecular clouds and infer their properties:

 * **Temperature Estimation**: The core of the model involves estimating gas temperatures by balancing various heating and cooling mechanisms (e.g., cosmic ray heating, dust-gas cooling, H2 formation heating).
-The temperature estimation code is based on the methodology described in Sharda, P., & Krumholz, M. R. 2022, MNRAS, 509, 1959.
+The temperature estimation code is based on the methodology described in Sharda & Krumholz 2022, MNRAS, 509, 1959.
 This is primarily handled by `check_temp.py` and `temp_estimate.py`.

 * **Density Probability Distribution Functions (PDFs)**: The project constructs PDFs based on turbulence and gravitational collapse theories to describe the density structure of the clouds.
 This allows for a statistical representation of the gas distribution.
-More information on the density profiles and PDFs used can be found in Ashley R. Bemis and Christine D. Wilson 2023 ApJ 945 42.
+More information on the density profiles and PDFs used can be found in Bemis & Wilson 2023 ApJ 945 42.
 Functions for this are implemented in `PDF_model_functions.py`.

-* **Radiative Transfer Modeling**: The model employs RADEX (Radiative Transfer Code for Molecular Lines), integrated via `radex_functions.py`, to simulate molecular line emission from the modeled clouds.
+* **Radiative Transfer Modeling**: This code employs RADEX (Radiative Transfer Code for Molecular Lines), integrated via `radex_functions.py`, to simulate molecular line emission from the modeled clouds.
 This provides crucial insights into their observable properties, such as line fluxes, excitation temperatures, and optical depths for species like CO, HCN, and HCO+.

-* **Star Formation Rate (SFR) Calculation**: By integrating the derived PDFs with star formation efficiencies, the project estimates Star Formation Rates (SFRs) and depletion times for the modeled clouds.
+* **Star Formation Rate (SFR) Calculation**: By integrating the derived PDFs with star formation efficiencies, the project estimates Star Formation Rates (SFRs) and depletion times based on analytical star formation theories (Burkhart, B. 2018, ApJ, 863, 118 and Burkhart, B., & Mocz, P. 2019, ApJ, 879, 129) for the modeled clouds.
 Functions for these calculations are found in `emissivity_model_functions.py`.

 * **Workflow Orchestration**: